Corey Seager Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.22 team ERA that ranks 16th among all league pitching staffs.
+- The Angels' 4.24 team ERA ranks 16th among all MLB pitching staffs.

+- Angels pitchers combine to surrender 78 total home runs at a rate of 1.1 per game (to rank 17th in the league).

 © 2023 Data Skrive.
 All rights reserved.